codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/loops-and-strings-increment-and-decrement.md

 System.out.println("Who do we appreciate?");
 ```

-To see the output of this function, comment out all other functions besides the appreciate function.
+To see the output of this function, comment out all other code in the main function besides lines 76 and 77.
 Press "Run!"
 {Run!}(sh .guides/bg.sh javac code/ch06/Loops.java java -cp code/ch06/ Loops )